GSA-TTS/identity-handbook/_articles/appdev-cloudwatch-dashboard-guide.md

 These are ephemeral dashboards which can be used to create source for long-lived dashboards.

-Terraformed dashboards are distinguisehd from experiemental dashboards by the prefix in the dashboard name.
+Terraformed dashboards are distinguished from experimental dashboards by the prefix in the dashboard name.
 A terraformed dashboard will have a prefix which is an environment name.
 For example, a terraformed dashboard may be named `prod-sample-dashboard`.
-Conversly, an experimental dashboard will use a name that identifies the author.
+Conversely, an experimental dashboard will use a name that identifies the author.
 For example, `my-example-dashboard`.

 Once an experimental dashboard reaches the desired state it should be converted